chriskjou/opennmt-inspection/WORKFLOW.md

 # Cleaning the fMRI data
 We need to download the brain fMRI scans (in this case, those captured when reading ```examplesGLM.txt```).
 The fMRI scans are found [here](https://drive.google.com/drive/folders/1dfwmC6F8FuXlz_3fu2Q1SiSsZR_BY8RP) (you can use [this link](https://github.com/circulosmeos/gdown.pl) to download from drive via curl, wget, etc. ) *Note in the codebase we only regress to subject 1's embeddings because of computational tractability, but this is easily amended* (in ```odyssey_decoding.py``` and ```make_scripts.py```)

-If you want, you can skip the earlier steps and download the NLP model embeddings from [this link](https://drive.google.com/drive/folders/1LNdXXD-W8ebm8WD1oIMKSw6Nt9rqsuWQ).
-If you have the embeddings already, we still need to convert the subjects' fMRI data (in *.mat* format) into a more readable *.p* format; run
+Now that we have the embeddings, we still need to convert the subjects' fMRI data (in *.mat* format) into a more readable *.p* format; run
 ```
 python format_for_subject.py --subject_number [X1 X2 X3]
 ```
-Where ```X``` is the number of the subject whose *.mat* file you intend to process; note you can process one or more subjects at a time by listing multiple subject numbers (default is just the first subject (subject 1)).
-Type
+where ```X``` is the number of the subject whose *.mat* file you intend to process; note you can process one or more subjects at a time by listing multiple subject numbers (default is just the first subject (subject 1)).
+Run
 ```
 python format_for_subject.py --help
 ```
-for more.

 Analyses Overview
 ------------